 NPQG models a fundamental 3D Euclidean void which has been permeated by a structure that we call Einstein’s spacetime or the quantum vacuum or more properly spacetime æther.
 Spacetime emerges from an abundance of æther particles which, in free space and low gravity environments like Earth, are very low energy particles that interact extremely lightly.
 The spacetime æther particles are undetectable directly by 2020 era technology, but we see their effects in processes like gravity, pair production, transmission of photons, and many other processes we take for granted.
 The evolution rules in NPQG are simply classical mechanics and electromagnetism.
 Compare this model to Wolfram’s more abstract computational hypergraph.

 When I think of the computational approach to NPQG there is no fundamental need to calculate fields in empty Euclidean space.
-It is only necessary to calculate the aggregate of all electromagnetic fields at each location in absolute space and absolute time where a Planck sphere exists.
-The electromagnetic fields will determine the electromagnetic forces on the sphere.
-We must also consider the velocity and momentum of the sphere.
-Lastly we need to consider any in-elastic collisions between spheres that happen at that moment.
-The most challenging part is the first part – calculating the impinging fields from all other Planck particles, because that involves working backwards through time at increasing incremental radius and identifying all other Planck particles lying on each incremental circle Tn where n represents the number of simulation ticks backwards in time.
+It is only necessary to calculate the aggregate of all scalar and vector potential at each location in absolute space and absolute time where a point charge exists.
+The potential fields will determine the forces on the point charge.
+We must also consider the velocity and momentum of the point charge.
+This requires keeping path history for each point charge.

-How do electromagnetic fields emitted by a Planck sphere propagate over time?
+How do potential fields emitted by a point charges propagate over time?

 - Does the propagtion rate change depending on intervening particles?
 Let’s simplify for now and say no.